 What’s In It: Six simple ingredients

-The Egyptian Magic Cream is made up of six simple ingredients: Olive oil, beeswax, honey, bee pollen, royal jelly (the food source given to the queen bee), and propolis extract (a compound produced by bees with antiseptic qualities).
+The Egyptian Magic Cream is made up of six simple ingredients: Olive oil (rich in Vitamin E), beeswax (high in Vitamin A, which has been found to support cell reconstruction), honey, bee pollen (high in Vitamin C), royal jelly (the food source given to the queen bee), and propolis extract (an antioxidant compound produced by bees with antiseptic qualities).
 This is the aforementioned secret formula allegedly used by ancient Egyptian pharaohs to soothe and nourish the skin.
 Olive oil and beeswax are highly moisturizing, whereas the bee pollen, royal jelly, and propolis are rich in nutrients and have an antiseptic/anti-inflammatory effect on the skin.
 There’s not a lot of actual science to back up the formulation, but the raving reviews are hard to ignore.

 As a beauty journalist, I love a good brand story.
 But over the course of my career, few have struck me quite like that of Egyptian Magic.

 So the thing that makes Egyptian Magic so, well, magical, is that you can use it to soothe just about any skin ailment.
 According to the website, it works to moisturize; heal burns; treat cuts and scrapes; fade scars; relieve eczema and psoriasis; nourish hair; condition the lips; soothe razor burn; help with sun overexposure; nourish hands, cuticles, feet, and elbows; remove makeup; and treat diaper rash (phew).

 My advice would be to seek the approval of a medical professional before using it to treat burns, cuts, around intimate areas, or on an infant.
 But for general skin nourishment, it really is gold class.
 Personally, I love it on cuticles, as a lip mask before bed, to groom unruly brows, and on cracked heels.